Last updated on October 12th, 2022 at 03:59 am

 The 2 gallon fish tank is a self-contained ecosystem that provides the perfect home for small fish, shrimp, and other aquatic creatures without the need for an external filter or pump.
 The aquarium has beautiful natural colors with live plants on the top, bottom, and sides.

 2 gallon fish tank dimensions

-Capacity/Volume (gallons): Estimated at about 0.45 gallons of water in the fish tank, so you could probably have up to a dozen small goldfish or two medium-sized ones in here for an extended period.
+Capacity/Volume (gallons): Estimated at about 0.45 gallons of water in the fish tank, so you could probably have up to one or two medium-sized fish in here for a short period.